withhaibun/haibun/README.md

 ```
 project/
+  config.json
   features/
     test.feature
+    ...
   backgrounds/
     setup.feature
       dependant/
       run.feature
 ```

-On running tests, features at the project/ level are run.
+The haibun command line uses a folder paramter, which would be project in the above example.

 Features can use the directive `Backgrounds: <features>` or `Scenarios: <features>` which will prepend comma-separated named features from backgrounds/.
 Background features from further 'down' their tree will include previous features.

 So, if test.feature includes run.feature,